 E E Scott

 Edmund Evan Scott (1828-95) spent most of his career in Brighton, his place of birth and his practice was mostly local, though his life is at many points hard to follow.
-This probably stems from a marked aversion to publicity, unlike local contemporaries like A Loader, C E Clayton and J G Gibbins.
+This probably stems from what appears an aversion to publicity too consistently followed not to have been deliberate.
+In this he differs from his local contemporaries like A Loader, C E Clayton and J G Gibbins.
 Scott had an artistic background but apart from a brief appearance at a boarding school in Uckfield in 1841, nothing further is known, including his training, before his election as an ARIBA in 1851, which would have marked its conclusion.
 At that time he gave his address as in London, but even here the actual signed admission papers for that year, which might have provided clues to the architect under whom he was trained, are missing.
-In the census of 1851 he was in Brighton visiting relatives, but he was almost certainly still working in London, possibly in Francis Cranmer Penrose’s (1817-1903) office as he gave the same address as him in the RIBA member’s list for 1852 – Penrose is the only architect listed in directories under that address.
+In the census of 1851 he was in Brighton visiting relatives, but he was almost certainly still working in London, possibly in Francis Cranmer Penrose’s (1817-1903) office as he gave the same address as him in the RIBA member’s list for 1852; Penrose is the only architect listed in directories under that address.
 If Scott did work for Penrose it did not leave any decisive mark, for Penrose was primarily a classicist (as well as being a keen astronomer) and his most prominent position was as Surveyor of St Paul’s, to which he was appointed in 1853.
 In the same year Scott made what proved to be a permanent move to Brighton, where his residential address was at 42 Russell Square, Brighton.
 In 1855 his address was given as 8 Pavilion Buildings (KD), but this was presumably that of his practice.
-His earliest certain building dates from 1863, but he must have been reasonably active during his first years in the town and in 1857 he and Michael Prendergast Manning (1830-1918), a London architect with slight Brighton connections (BN 15 p646), won second premium in a competition in Brighton.
+His earliest certain building dates from 1863, but he must have been reasonably active in the town during his first years to make ends meet.
+The only project he is known to have been involved in was in 1857, when he and Michael Prendergast Manning (1830-1918), a London architect with slight Brighton connections (BN 15 p646), won second premium in a competition to adapt the Dome in Brighton as a concert hall.
 In a long career Manning is not known to have worked again with Scott, whose first full partner was R G Suter (see this section below) with whom in 1863 he designed St Andrew, Portslade by Sea.
-Their office was at 46a Regency Square, but in 1869 Suter was back in London before emigrating.
+Their office was at 46a Regency Square, but in 1869 Suter was back in London before emigrating to Australia.
 More is known of Scott’s next partnership with his former pupil R S Hyde which lasted from 1874 to 1880, during which they did much commercial and domestic work.
 This period of Scott’s life is probably better documented because Hyde was more adept as a publicist.
 A final partnership with F T Cawthorn had started by 1884 (BN 47 p51) and it is likely that Cawthorn increasingly played the leading part, for the churches designed by the practice at this time show a new awareness of the Perp style.
 Scott’s most remarkable church is St Bartholomew, Brighton, remarkable above all for its height, a feature in which, if Somers Clarke junior‘s recollections are to be believed, Father A D Wagner had a decisive hand.

 Lit: N Taylor: Wagnerian High Church, St Bartholomew’s, Brighton, AR 137 (1965) pp212-17; Byzantium in Brighton, AR 139 (1966) pp274-77; BAL Biog file